avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The DNA of *V. cholerae* contains all the genetic instructions specifying the development of a *V. cholerae* cell.

 You may be already familiar with the structure of DNA, a famous molecule with a double helix structure.
-DNA molecules consist of two chains (also known as 'strands') of smaller molecules called 'nucleotides'.
+DNA molecules consist of two chains (also known as 'strands') of smaller molecules called 'nucleotides' (Figure 15).
 Each nucleotide consists of three parts: a sugar called deoxyribose, a phosphate group, and one of four 'bases'.
 The bases are thymine (abbreviated as 'T'), adenine ('A'), guanine ('G') and cytosine ('C').